 For a century-and-a-half, Barling thrived as a family business with a history in tobacco pipe smoking that reached back far into the annals of the industry.
 The debates and scholarship devoted to understanding Barling’s history epitomize the intersection of the schmaltzy nostalgic and the studious wonk.
 It's at this improbable convergence that many of us with this passion of pipe smoking seem to meet.

-Generation after generation of Barlings weaved and bobbed their company through an ever-changing industry and culture.
-The family’s craftsman tradition can be traced back to the 1700s—and well before they were turning pipes from briarwood, the Barling business clearly had a niche as artisans with a focus in tobacco products.
+Generation after generation of Barling men weaved and bobbed their company through an ever-changing industry and culture.
+The family’s craftsman tradition can be traced back to the 1700s—and well before they were turning pipes from briar, the Barling business clearly had a niche as artisans with a focus in tobacco products.

 The company was eventually purchased in the 1960s.
-The following decades saw the brand take many iterations.
+The following decades saw many different phrases for the brand.
 Most recently, the Barling name has been seen on Peterson-made pipes, complete with P-Lip stems.
 However, the brand’s presence has not been significantly felt outside of the estate market for some time, at least not until now.

 The history is fascinating, but it isn’t over.
-We’re seeing a new era for the famed brand, with a new line of Barling pipes.
+With a new line of Barling pipes, we’re seeing a new era for the famed brand.
 In celebration, let’s take a look back at some of the history, before delving into what these new pipes are all about.

 History of Barling Pipes